vadimkz/1.7.10-mod-rework/README.txt

 • Fixed broken item/block registrations after MCP remapping
 • Replaced broken custom creative tab to prevent client crashes
 • Integrated MFR using postInit registration (correct for 1.7.10 API)
 • Built using anatawa’s ForgeGradle environment
+// ForgeGradle files in this repository are incorrect. antawa's version used local.
+You can use /src only and download clean anatawa's ForgeGradle
+// Also you need MFR to rebuilld this mod
 • Java 8 compatible